 This is directly caused by by the fix to Bug #706727.

 In the multiplayer ruleset, this change heavily impacted the balance by effectively making small wonders (i.e. almost all wonders in the ruleset) more powerful, especially under trade-oriented economies.

-#3 Updated by Lexxie L almost 3 years ago
+#3 Updated by Lexxie L about 3 years ago

 The Multiplayer ruleset was done a long time ago as a 'fix' or 'adjustment' for games involving large numbers of human players.
 It's typically being used in large map games of 50+ players. .
 Otherwise, with 50+ players, whoever gets a Wonder which is a major advantage becomes a very rare stroke of luck and advantage over all the other players.

 While the 'fix' to make Small Wonders 2g/p may make a small improvement for single player and games with <12 human players, it completely breaks the game balance of the Multiplayer ruleset and the large following of people who enjoy games of 50+ players.

 Game Balance is now completely off in so many ways.